 Steven King loves to say, “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”

-Even if you are not egocentric when it comes to your darlings, they are your darlings for a reason.
+Even if you are not egocentric about your favorite moments, they are your darlings for a reason.

-They brought you to a certain place in your storytelling, that has added a value to that story.
+They brought you to a place in your storytelling, that has added value.
 Removing them challenges the work that you have invested.
-But, because your intention is to make this your best work, to follow the approach of writers like Malamud, and others by understanding the story and then working to make that knowledge broader, makes the hard decisions necessary.
+But your intention is to make this your best work.
+Particularly to follow the approach of writers like Malamud by understanding the story.
+Then working to make that knowledge broader, makes the hard decisions necessary.

 And it can give you the incentive to push past personal attachment or even emotional attachment to those darlings.
 Just because you are editing them from this piece of work does not mean you are removing them from existence.
 There is comfort in having a small notes file that allows you to look back on them with kindness and fondness.